orbs-network/orbs-spec/behaviors/v1_1/management-chain.md

 ### Design principles
 * Assumptions:
-    * "Trust" holds inside the Node (across its VCs instances)
+    * "Trust" holds inside the Node (across its VCs instances).

 * Hierarchical VCs design: ManagementVC and dependent virtual chains (coined "ConsumerVC").
 * ManagementVC
-    * Dedicated VC for cross system source of truth
+    * Dedicated VC for cross system source of truth.
     * Should be "pure": (V1) dedicated for elected validators - system config (future - subscription, and other cross VCs interaction).
     * Holds the last X states close to tip for state queries by block height (facilitates the inner node sync across its VC instances and in turn the underlying agreement).

 * ConsumerVC
     * Continuously sync system config.
-    * Close to real-time information retrieval, with small time phase shift (to support agreement - only for small inner node syncing issues (including its other VCs instances))
+    * Close to real-time information retrieval, with small time phase shift (to support agreement - only for small inner node syncing issues - including its other VCs instances).
     * Maintain cache per block.timestamp (reference time -> offChain data).
 This implies the same context for the entire block of txs.
     * ManagementVC availability:
         * Does not respond - ConsumerVC halts.